 - A resident of AK, IL, MN, NH, OH, TN, and TX (variable rates only)

 Keep in mind that there are reputable lenders serving borrowers who fall into some of the categories above.
-For example, Sallie Mae, College Ave and Wells Fargo all lend to part-time students.
+For example, Sallie Mae, College Ave both lend to part-time students.
 Likewise, if you’re comparing Earnest versus SoFi, you’ll see that the latter lender offers products in all 50 states and Washington D.C.